duarte3333/AI_Sudoku_Solver/README.md

 ## 🚀 About Us
 Duarte - "I'm a mechanical engineering student and I really enjoy programming..." <br />
-Martim - "I'm a computer engineering student and I enjoy to explore my programming skills with extra projects"
+Martim - "I'm a software engineering student and I enjoy to explore my programming skills with extra projects"

 ## Authors